-If you signed the contract for the loan you may transfer ownership rights on your property which means that you no longer own it.
+If you signed the contract for the loan you might transfer ownership rights on your property which means that you no longer own it.
 However, the lender will still hold you responsible for paying off the loan.
 Therefore, do not use this process if your intent is to be free of the loan obligation.

 This information also applies to transferring your ownership to a spouse that you just divorced.
 You can transfer the ownership rights, but, if you signed the original loan document, you are still on the hook for the loan.